0xriptide/etherscan_scraper/README.md

 Script will read saved html file and extract contract addresses to 'contract_list.txt' then pull all contracts and export to individual .sol files

+required: nodejs, jquery, cheerio

+# how to use

+npm install

+node etherscan_scraper.js